 How do you create a content strategy?

 “Success is not always about greatness, it’s about consistency”.
 The phrase applies while creating a social media marketing strategy more so while defining your content marketing strategy.
-A successful social media marketing is one who is conscious of the social media trends but maintains consistency in their content creation plans.
+A successful social media marketing manager is conscious of the social media trends but maintains consistency in their content creation plans.

 How do I remain to maintain consistency?